Helping Middle Schools Climb the Math Wall

 Ashley Barattini & April Regan, 8th-grade co-teachers at The Urban Assembly School for Leadership & Empowerment, Brooklyn, N.Y.

 It’s not every day you see a summative assessment in the form of a podcast, brochure, Tik Tok or sewing project.
-But that’s the norm for Barattini and Regan’s students, where choice is a fundamental aspect of increasing engagement in middle school math.
-Barattini recalls a student last year who looked at the options for testing, and instead proposed an embroidery project demonstrating her new math knowledge.
+But that’s the norm for Barattini and Regan’s students, where choice is fundamental to increasing engagement in middle school math.
+Barattini recalls a student who looked at the options for testing last year and instead proposed an embroidery project to demonstrate her new math knowledge.
 The teachers were more than happy to oblige.

 From scavenger hunts to stations, mini-lessons with the whole group to smaller learning groups, “giving them options to show their knowledge and show the way they’re learning math and making sense of it” is key, Regan says.
 Lessons in their classroom are 10 minutes maximum, and they only give homework every few weeks, around five to six questions, one from each lesson they’ve recently taught for extra practice.